lord-vesel/dcs-doc/en/dev-docs/ah64d/mpd.md

         -   Low-priority FCR target symbols cannot be seen.

-        -   Shot-At symbols cannot be seen.
+        -   SHOT symbols cannot be seen.

     - ATK.
 The Attack phase is used for operations within the combat area or in the vicinity of the objective.
           As such, its default Show settings are configured with a focus on pre-planned targets and threats, FCR